the practical kitchen

 two hands rolling a rope of dough. three dough balls are sitting nearby.

-First, roll one of the pieces of dough into a long 20" rope.
-Try to avoid tapering the ends so the rope is an even thickness.
+On an unfloured surface, roll the dough into a long rope.
+Avoid tapering the ends so the rope is an even thickness.

 two hands dusted with flour facing up over the long rope of dough.

-Dust your hands lightly with flour and quickly give the rope one more roll.
-This light flour dusting will keep the dough from sticking to itself as you knot it.
+Once the rope is long enough, dust your hands with flour and give the rope one more roll.
+This keeps the dough from sticking to itself as you knot it.

 two hands making a loose single knot in the center of the dough rope.

-Create a loose single knot making sure to leave some extra space in the loop.
-You'll now have two "tail" ends of dough, one of which pokes through the middle of the loop.
+Create a loose single knot, leaving some extra space in the loop.
+You'll now have two "tail" ends of dough, one of which pokes through the middle.

 two hands wrapping the ends of the knotted dough around through the loop one more time.

-Finish by wrapping the tail end of the dough that's sticking out from underneath the loop around to the front and joining it together with the tail end that's sticking out through the middle of the loop.
+Wrap the tail end of the dough that's sticking out from underneath the loop around to the front and join it together with the tail sticking through the middle of the loop.

 pinching the two loose tail ends of the rope together in the middle of the loop to seal them together.